mskutta/mskutta.github.io/_posts/2017-05-13-controlling-qlab-wirelessly-using-motion-sensors.md

 Finally the **QLab** node, which is a ![TCP Request Node](/images/tcp-request-node.png), sends the OSC message to QLab.
 This the IP Address and OSC Port of QLab are registered here.
 Use the same method to get the IP address of the QLab Mac as used to determine the Raspberry Pi IP Address.
+Port 53000 is the default port QLab uses to receive OSC messages.
 Here are the settings used in my case:

 ![Change Node Settings](/images/udp-out-node-settings.png)